-Epoxy and polyurethane paints are the commercial materials that are typically used for high-performance, corrosion-resistant applications.
-Epoxy paints are used as primers and in applications where maintaining color and appearance are not as critical.
-Polyurethane paints are generally used as topcoats and in applications where color and appearance must be maintained.
-These paints can only be used in a relatively narrow temperature range and present many disadvantages, including corrosive or toxic components in two-part systems which must be mixed; and have a limited pot life with viscosity continually increasing until full cure.
-There is commonly an extended period of time before full cure is achieved, especially at low temperatures.

-Pollution is a significant disadvantage of commercial highperformance paints for corrosion resistance since these materials typically contain solvents, VOCs, HAPs and, in many cases, chemicals on the Toxics Release Inventory.
-Urethane paints contain isocyanates, a significant health hazard, and many paints for corrosion-resistant applications contain chromium compounds that also represent a significant health hazard.
+Epoxy and polyurethane paints are the commercial materials that are typically used for high performance corrosion-resistant applications, with epoxy paints used as primers and in applications where maintaining color and appearance are not as critical, and polyurethane paints generally used as topcoats and in applications where color and appearance must be maintained.
+These paints can only be used in a relatively narrow temperature range and present many disadvantages, including corrosive or toxic components in two part systems which must be mixed and have a limited pot life with viscosity continually increasing until full cure.
+There is commonly an extended period of time of before full cure is achieved, especially at low temperatures.
+Pollution is a significant disadvantage of commercial high performance paints for corrosion resistance, since these materials typically contain solvents, VOCs, HAPs, and in many cases, chemicals on the Toxics Release Inventory (TRI).
+Urethane paints contain isocyanates, a significant health hazard, and many paints for corrosion resistant applications contain chromium compounds which also represent a significant health hazard.
 Not only are polluting compounds and health hazards problematic for the use of these commercial paints, but performance of these systems is sometimes lacking with regard to corrosion resistance.

-When epoxies are used as the complete paint system for corrosion resistance, performance disadvantages can include brittleness and poor weatherability with yellowing and changes in gloss when exposed to sunlight.
+When epoxies are used as the complete paint system for corrosion resistance, performance disadvantages can include brittleness and poor weatherability, with yellowing and changes in gloss with exposure to sunlight.
 When polyurethanes are used as the complete paint system for corrosion resistance, performance disadvantages can include poor adhesion to metal surfaces.

-To avoid performance disadvantages of the two individual systems, these materials are often used in highperformance applications as multilayer systems-with epoxies as the primers containing corrosion inhibitors and providing adhesion to metal substrates; and urethanes as topcoats to provide appearance properties of color and gloss that are more stable to sunlight and weather.
+To avoid performance disadvantages of the two individual systems, these materials are often used in high performance applications as multi-layer systems, with epoxies as the primers containing corrosion inhibitors and providing adhesion to metal substrates, and urethanes as topcoats to provide appearance properties of color and gloss that are more stable to sunlight and weather.

-By formulation with urethane acrylates and chromium-free corrosion inhibitors, high-performance corrosion protection has been demonstrated with solvent-free UV coating technology.
-For example, accelerated corrosion testing on steel has shown that superior corrosion resistance can be obtained with high-performance UV coatings as compared to conventional epoxy and urethane corrosionresistant paints having much higher thicknesses.
-For example, 2 mils of UV-curable paint provides protection superior to that of 14 mils of epoxy, 10 mils of polyurethane, or 5 mils of a polyurethane topcoat over 10 mils of an epoxy primer.
-In addition, a UV-curable system of 2 mils UV topcoat over 2 mils UV primer provides superior corrosion protection to that of 22 mils of epoxy.
+By formulation with urethane acrylates and chromium-free corrosion inhibitors, high performance corrosion protection has been demonstrated with solvent-free UV coating technology.
+For example, accelerated corrosion testing on steel has shown that superior corrosion resistance can be obtained with high performance UV coatings as compared to conventional epoxy and urethane corrosion resistant paints having much higher thicknesses.
+For example, 2 mils of UV curable paint provides protection superior to that of 14 mils of epoxy, 10 mils of polyurethane, or 5 mils of a polyurethane topcoat over 10 mils of an epoxy primer.
+In addition, a UV curable system of 2 mils UV topcoat over 2 mils UV primer provides superior corrosion protection to that of 22 mils of epoxy.
 UV cure is complete within seconds, and improved performance is obtained using 100% solids UV technology with significantly lower material usage and coating weight (Table 1).